Men in Kilts, Men's Skirts, Sarongs and Other Kilt-like Clothing

 Midas Clothing.com - A British designer and merchandiser of men's skirts, in many styles and fabrics.
 (See photo.)

-Deva Lifewear - Products include a unisex "djellaba" and a unisex "Morocco robe," listed under "Lounge and Sleepwear" (see photo).
+Deva Lifewear - Products include a unisex "djellaba" and a unisex "Morocco robe" (see photo).

 Macabi Skirts - Promoted as "the original adventure travel skirt" and sold in both men's and women's sizes, this adjustable unbifurcated garment can be worn as a long skirt, a short skirt, or as shorts.
 It is a favorite of male white-water rafters in the American Southwest (as seen in the photo).

-Mountain Kilt - A unisex hiking "kilt" (actually, a nylon wrap skirt with pockets and no pleats, fastening on the left) from Mountain Hardwear.
+Mountain Kilt - A unisex hiking "kilt" (actually, a nylon wrap skirt with pockets and no pleats, fastening on the left) from Mountain Hardware.
 (See photo.)
 This was favorably reviewed by a male hiker in Backpacker Magazine, who extolled the new-found comfort of hiking in an unbifurcated garment.
-(Caution: We have received a report from one customer that the "XL" waist size he ordered came smaller than indicated on the unisex sizing chart.
-This product is not currently listed on Mountain Hardwear's website, although some suppliers still list it.)
+(Caution: We have received a report from one customer that the "XL" waist size he ordered came smaller than indicated on the unisex sizing chart.)

 Photographs: Standard, original model "Utilikilt" in olive; the "Breacan" from Kinloch Anderson; a Twenty-First Century Kilt; Amerikilt in black; "Hillwalker" kilt, from Hector Russell; Sport Kilt; Lip Service "Guy's Hellbent for Leather Kilt"; LungiMan "SurfKilt"; Men in Time man's long skirt; man's pleated skirt from Midas Clothing; "Morocco Robe" from Deva Lifewear; Macabi worn by white-water rafter in Utah; Mountain Hardware "Mountain Kilt," as shown in Backpacker Magazine.